blacklightpy/vaultofknowledge/English words that sound like Indian words.md

 ॱ  ं | ം : Stunt, Trunk, Bunch, Dunk

-> [!NOTE] Interesting Fact
+> [!NOTE] Interesting Fact about Anusvaara-s
+>
-> The Anusvaar ( ं | ം) is different depending on the vowel that comes after it according to a rule.
+> The Anusvaara ( ं | ം) is different depending on the vowel that comes after it according to a rule.
 The consonants in all Hindustani scripts are arranged beginning with five groups of five letters, which are the same sounds in all languages, before breaking off.
 >
 > e.g.
 >